Aguanish | |

 Economic activity primarily centers on crab and salmon fishing.[13]

-Aguanish is from Havre-Saint-Pierre and from Sept-Îles on Route 138.
+By Route 138, according to Google Map, Aguanish is from Havre-Saint-Pierre and from Sept-Îles.

-Until the arrival of The Whale Route (Route 138)[8] [9] in 1996, the only regular means of access to the area was the boat service maintained during the navigation season by Clarke Steamship Company, Ltd.[10]
+Until the arrival of The Whale Route (Route 138)[14] [15] in 1996, a regular means of access to the area was the boat service maintained during the navigation season by Clarke Steamship Company, Ltd, sailing from Montreal and Quebec.[16]
+Also, numerous lakes of the area provide suitable landings for floatplane based at Mingan and Havre-Saint-Pierre.
+Canoe travel is difficult in the region and require several portages.[17]